sainathreddy0207/reverse_backdoor/README.md

 # reverse_backdoor
-Here is the reverse_backdoor using reverse TCP model.It's only for educational purpose not harm any device.
+Here is the reverse_backdoor using reverse TCP model.It's only for educational purpose not to harm any device.